(Updated last June 22, 2018)

 When your work permit is being processed, your company is supposed to apply a Thai taxpayer identification card for you at the Thailand Revenue Department.
 On that card is a Tax ID number that you will use in filling up tax documents.

-Step 4: Obtaining the Re-entry Permit
+Step 4: Obtaining the Thai Visa Extension and Re-entry Permit